8 Best Softball Tryout Drills

 SkillShark is a leading evaluation software designed to assist coaches in assessing and improving the performance of softball players.
 It streamlines the evaluation process by providing instant feedback reports after each assessment, saving coaches valuable time compared to traditional data entry into spreadsheets.

-1. Choose drills 2-3 weeks ahead of tryouts.
+1. Choose softball drills 2-3 weeks ahead of time.

 2. Select evaluators 1 week before and communicate with them (i.e., run through the drills and explain what they should look for at each station they are evaluating).